dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

      Returns a sequence of the next *n* elements from *input-stream*.

-     The type of the sequence returned depends on the type of the stream’s underlying aggregate.
+     The type of the sequence returned depends on the type of the stream's underlying aggregate.
 For instances of
      :class:`<sequence-stream>`, the type of the result is given by :drm:`type-for-copy` of the underlying aggregate.
 For instances of :class:`<file-stream>`, the result is a vector that can contain